OpenComputingLab/reusable-content-example/introduction.md

 The source repository for the source content for the generic, customisable virtual computing environment (VCE) can be found here: [`innovationOUtside/vce-generic-guide`](https://github.com/innovationOUtside/vce-generic-guide).

-The source repository for the source content for the generic, customisable virtual computing envirpmment (VCE) software guide can be found here: [`innovationOUtside/vce-generic-guide`](https://github.com/innovationOUtside/vce-generic-guide).
+The source repository for the source content for the generic, customisable virtual computing environment (VCE) software guide can be found here: [`innovationOUtside/vce-generic-guide`](https://github.com/innovationOUtside/vce-generic-guide).

-Example OU-XML automatically generated from the same source markdown can be viewed here: [generated OU-XML](https://opencomputinglab.github.io/reusable-content-example/ouxml/xxx_b0_p1_zzz.xml)

-An HTML version rendered from the same source markdown by a Jupyter Book publication process is available here: [https://opencomputinglab.github.io/reusable-content-example/](https://opencomputinglab.github.io/reusable-content-example/)

 *__Acknowledgements__: thanks to Karen Vines for helping iterate the text, Edith Francis for helping iterate the OU-XML, and Mark Hall for the original markdown2ou-xml converter and his insight into using Sphinx XML as a route to OU-XML.*